 Read our client alert.

 Wolfgang Schönig is a partner of Morrison & Foerster (International) LLP based in our German office in Berlin.
 His practice specialty is advising on IP aspects relative to transactions in, among others, the life sciences, AgTech and pharmaceuticals industry, as well as legal representation in IP disputes.
 Wolfgang is specialized in research and development collaborations, complex licensing agreements, technology acquisitions, know-how protection strategies, and employee invention law.
 More ›

 For more than 15 years, Andreas has been providing substantial antitrust advice on M&A strategy, representing public and private corporations in merger control proceedings before the German Federal Cartel Office and the European Commission.
 He has significant experience in coordinating multijurisdictional merger filings involving European, U.S., and Asian authorities.
 Andreas also counsels his clients on a wide range of operational issues, such as abuse More ›

 Jens is a counsel at Morrison & Foerster’s German office in Berlin.
 He advises clients in all areas of European and German competition law, including merger control filings, cartel authority investigations, cartel damage claims, distribution cartel law, antitrust compliance programs and unfair competition law.
 Jens has particular industry-specific experience in the areas of media, technology, telecommunication, transport and aviation.
 In addition, he advises in More ›

-Theresa is an associate at Morrison & Foerster’s German office in Berlin and a member of our litigation practice group.
+Theresa is a senior associate at Morrison & Foerster’s German office in Berlin and a member of our litigation practice group.
 She advises clients in a range of industries, including technology, media and telecommunications, as well as banking and financial services on all aspects of antitrust law, regulatory law, and sanctions law.